 Dry eye management and treatment options include eye drops that provide relief, medications to reduce inflammation, dietary changes, lid hygiene, and in-office procedures.

 People with eye disease symptoms due to advancing age are more likely to have low vision.
 This condition makes daily tasks difficult and challenging because even wearing glasses, contact lenses, and medications cannot reduce low vision symptoms.

 People with low vision can lead better lives and work safely with rehabilitation options such as:

 - Lighted handheld magnifiers

 Don’t Live with Age-related Vision Loss

-Visual impairment among aging individuals take many forms and could exist in varying degrees.
+Visual impairment among aging individuals takes many forms and could exist in varying degrees.
 In most cases, your visual acuity score alone is not a good predictor of age-related vision problems.
 A comprehensive eye exam by knowledgeable and caring eye care professionals is crucial to keep your eyes functioning at their optimum level throughout your golden years.

-Don’t believe that getting old translates to vision loss.
+Don’t believe that getting old translates to vision loss?
 Living with healthier eyesight into your golden years is possible if you take proactive steps towards accomplishing this goal.